-12.4 The Head of Business Services advised that the Director of Registration and Corporate Services has been reviewing a software called Metacomplaince which manages policy review by sending prompts to staff and recording if they have read and agreed to the terms.
+12.4 12.5 The Head of Business Services advised that the Director of Registration and Corporate Services has been reviewing a software called MetaCompliance which manages policy review by sending prompts to staff and recording if they have read and agreed to the terms.
 Members approved the Information Governance Assurance Report and appendixes, including the new and revised policies.

-Closing Formalities
+Closing , Formalities

 13.0 Any Other Business

 13.1 No other business.

-4.4 Data of New ( Marchael

 14. Date of Next Meeting

-14.1 Wednesday 12 th February 2025 Wednesday 7 th May 2025
+14.1 Wednesday 12th February 2025

-Wednesday 7 th May 2025
+Wednesday 7th May 2025

 Wednesday 18 th June 2025